Skip to content

 We recommend planning at least three nights for all newcomers to Copenhagen.
 The city is not huge, so you can easily explore Copenhagen’s most important sights and corners now.

 Of course, more time is always good.
 So, if you prefer to take it easy, stay longer.
-Even in four or five nights, you will definitely not get bored in Copenhagen.
+Even in four or five nights, you will not get bored in Copenhagen.

 Leave a comment